 In China, intellectual property laws are constantly evolving and efforts have been made to improve intellectual property protection.
 For example, on October 17, 2020, the Standing Committee of the National People's Congress of PRC promulgated the amended Patent Law of the PRC (2020 Revision), which took effect since June 1, 2021.
 It regulates a patent linkage for pharmaceutical patents and approves the patent term extension for eligible innovative pharmaceutical patents.
-However, it lacks an implementing rule for how to obtain and how to calculate patent term extension, and thus we may not be able to successfully secure sufficient patent term extension for its patent and our drug candidates fall within the protection scope, we are required to delay commercialization for an extended period of time.
+However, it lacks an implementing rule for how to obtain and how to calculate patent term extension, and thus we may not be able to successfully secure sufficient patent term extensions or at all for our patents or patents we in-licensed.
+Also, if a third party obtains patent term extension for its patent and our drug candidates fall within the protection scope, we are required to delay commercialization for an extended period of time.
 Therefore, we cannot guarantee that these changes or any future changes to PRC intellectual property laws would not have a negative impact on our intellectual property protection.